ros-realtime/roscon-2023-realtime-workshop/README.md

 $ unzstd roscon2023-rt-workshop-rpi4-ubuntu-22.04.1-ros2-humble.img.zst
 ```

-Locate a microSD card with greater than 16GB of storage and use the [Raspberry
+Locate a microSD card with greater than 16GB of storage and use
-Pi Imager](https://github.com/raspberrypi/rpi-imager) to flash the resulting
+[Etcher](https://etcher.balena.io/) to flash the resulting image file to your
-image file to your microSD card.
+microSD card.

 #### Directly flashing the image in one command